Xiangyadoctor/Xiangyadoctor/README.md

 Xiangyadoctor/Xiangyadoctor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-The related file for submission of Gong Siming
+The related file for submission of Siming Gong and Hao Wu

 The file with Rdata or csv suffix is the necessary data file, and the file with R suffix is R script.